burnedpopcorn/UnderAnalyzer-Decompiler/README.md

 This Repo includes Versions of these Scripts for Vanilla UTMT as well

 > [!IMPORTANT]
-> That Github Repo also includes my Decompiling Pack, which has ALL the best tools to Decompile ANY GameMaker Game, including this one
+> That Github Repo also includes my Decompiling Pack, which has ALL the best tools to Decompile ANY GameMaker Game, including this one, all in one convenient package

 ## Special thanks